America's newest crew capsule rockets toward space station

 An estimated 5,000 NASA and contractor employees, tourists and journalists gathered in the wee hours at Kennedy Space Center with the SpaceX launch team, as the Falcon 9 rocket blasted off before dawn from the same spot where Apollo moon rockets and space shuttles once soared.
 Across the country at SpaceX Mission Control in Hawthorne, California, company employees went wild, cheering every step of the way until the capsule successfully reached orbit.

 Looking on from Kennedy's Launch Control were the two NASA astronauts who will strap in as early as July for the second space demo, Doug Hurley and Bob Behnken.
+Shortly after liftoff, Musk asked them, "How do you feel about flying on it?"

 It's been eight years since Hurley and three other astronauts flew the last space shuttle mission, and human launches from Florida ceased.

 NASA turned to private companies, SpaceX and Boeing, and has provided them $8 billion to build and operate crew capsules to ferry astronauts to and from the space station.
 Now Russian rockets are the only way to get astronauts to the 250-mile-high outpost.
 Soyuz tickets have skyrocketed over the years; NASA currently pays $82 million per seat.